 Colombia isn’t only known for its beautiful tourist attractions, but also for its exquisite food.
 In Bogota you’ll find some of the best restaurants that offer traditional dishes and modern versions of well-known dishes.
-In the following article we’ll introduce you to the 5 best restaurants you should visit when you’re in Bogota.
+In the following article we’ll introduce you to the 5 of the best restaurants that you should definitely visit when in Bogota.

 Chef Daniel Castano, who oversees several of Bogota’s trendiest restaurants, spent half of his career with chef Mario Batali in New York.
 After much trial and error, Castano finally created the dough he craved, turning his pizza into one of the best in the capital and presenting it to Julia.

 The fame of this restaurant knows no borders and for good reason.
-Andres Carne de Res specializes in grilled meats and typical Colombian dishes, such as corn arepas, creole potatoes, pork rinds, loin with rags, and ripe plantain stuffed with cheese and a sandwich.
+Andres Carne de Res specializes in grilled meats and typical Colombian dishes, such as corn arepas, creole potatoes, pork rinds, loin with rags, and ripe plantain stuffed with cheese.

-The atmosphere is super colorful and fun, so it’s ideal to go with friends or family.
+The atmosphere is super colorful and fun.
+It’s ideal to go with friends or family.
 If you are a foreigner, it will be an unforgettable experience, since it is one of the best and most peculiar restaurants in Bogota.